 Esophageal cancer is a disease in which malignant (cancer) cells form in the tissues of the esophagus.

 The esophagus is the hollow, muscular tube that moves food and liquid from the throat to the stomach.
 The wall of the esophagus is made up of several layers of tissue, including mucous membrane, muscle, and connective tissue.
-Esophageal cancerstarts in the inside lining of the esophagus and spreads outward through the other layers as it grows.The stomach and esophagus are part of the upper digestive system.
+Esophageal cancerstarts in the inside lining of the esophagus and spreads outward through the other layers as it grows.The esophagus and stomach are part of the upper gastrointestinal (digestive) system.

 - Squamous cell carcinoma: Cancer that begins in squamous cells, the thin, flat cells lining the esophagus.
 This cancer is most often found in the upper and middle part of the esophagus but can occur anywhere along the esophagus.
 This is also called epidermoid carcinoma.